Browse by Medical Category

-Dr. Newton-Cheh is a cardiologist seeing advanced heart failure patients and a cardiovascular geneticist conducting research on the root causes of sudden cardiac death and hypertension.
+Dr. Newton-Cheh is a cardiologist seeing advanced heart failure patients and a cardiovascular geneticist conducting research on the root causes of heart failure, arrhythmias and hypertension.

 MGH Hotline 06.12.09 At a time of unprecedented scientific progress and widening public support for clinical and translational research, young and mid-career investigators are faced with challenges of limited funding and competing personal and professional demands that cause many to abandon research careers, noted Janet Hall, MD, of the MGH Reproductive Endocrine Unit, at a May 28 panel discussion during MGH Clinical Research Day.